A Level Biology

 Saving threatened species, studying microbes, curing diseases?
 Today’s world offers many challenges to a biologist.
 Which ones are you interested in?
 With exciting advances in areas such as genetics, molecular biology, biochemistry, the environment and marine science – there is no greater time to be studying Biology.

-The department is well-resourced and we try to make the subject as hands-on as possible – organising trips to spend the day at Nower Wood Nature Reserve to experience real life Biology and a trip to Camber Sands to investigate sand dune succession.
+The department is well resourced and we try to make the subject as hands-on as possible – organising trips to spend the day at Wakehurst to learn more about gel electrophoresis and the Millennium seed back and a trip to Biology Live to hear current research from famous British biologists.

 What are the Career Opportunities?

-Whether deciding on a career in psychology, medicine, genetics, forensics, pharmacy, veterinary medicine, biochemistry or journalism, a biological qualification gives you many skills and increases your career options so you can adapt to the world changing around you.
+Whether deciding on a career in medicine, genetics, forensics, pharmacy, veterinary medicine, biochemistry, psychology, sports science, conservation or journalism, a biological qualification gives you many skills and increases your career options so you can adapt to the world changing around you.

 Course Outline